The Fortnightly Review: History

 Morley fell out of favour with the more conservative publishers of the journal and was replaced by T. H. S. Escott in 1882.
 The new editor published political articles from across the spectrum in a return to the Review's original intention.
 Ill health forced him to relinquish the reins in 1886 when Frank Harris took over for eight successful years.
 Houghton reports that "almost every distinguished English writer and critic of the day was among his contributors".
 Harris' liberal views led to his replacement as editor in 1894 by the long serving W. L. Courtney (1894–1928), who featured work from some of the giants of early 20th century literature, including James Joyce, W. B. Yeats, and Ezra Pound.
 In addition to literature and politics, the magazine also published several articles on science, notably astronomy, animal behaviour and topical issues of instinct and morality, including women's rights items by Virginia Crawford.

 Oscar Wilde's aphoristic preface to The Picture of Dorian Gray was published in the March 1891 issue; and George Orwell's essay "Bookshop Memories" appeared in November 1936.

 The Fortnightly Review also published several ghost stories by Oliver Onions.

 The print magazine changed its name to The Fortnightly.
 It ceased publication in 1954 and was absorbed by the Contemporary Review in 1956.

 Online series

 In 2009 a group of British and American scholars and writers, including philosopher Anthony O'Hear, OBE, director of the Royal Institute of Philosophy, began publication of a "new series" online at fortnightlyreview.co.uk, with the aim of extending Lewes's original editorial ambitions to modern politics, literature, philosophy, science, and art.
 New articles are sometimes juxtaposed with significant archival material and scholars are given assistance in research that involves the Fortnightly Review.

 In partnership with the University of Kansas, where Harris once attended, the Fortnightly publishes the winning essay of the Trollope Prize and a series of books and monographs under its "Odd Volumes" imprint.
-The current editors are Prof. Alan Macfarlane, FBA (King's College, Cambridge), and Denis Boyles, PhD (CAMRI, University of Westminster).
+The current editors are Prof. Alan Macfarlane, FBA (King's College, Cambridge), and Simon Collings.
+A former editor, Denis Boyles, PhD (CAMRI, University of Westminster), died in 2023.